jgscott/SDS323/exercises/exercises03.md

 * cluster.rent:  a measure of average rent per square-foot per calendar year in the building's local market.

 Your goals are:
-1) to build the best predictive model possible for price;
+1) to build the best predictive model possible for price; and
-2) to use this model to quantify the average change in rental income per square foot (whether in absolute or percentage terms) associated with green certification, holding other features of the building constant; and
+2) to use this model to quantify the average change in rental income per square foot (whether in absolute or percentage terms) associated with green certification, holding other features of the building constant.
-3) to assess whether the "green certification" effect is different for different buildings, or instead whether it seems to be roughly similar across all or most buildings.

-You can choose whether to consider LEED and EnergyStar separately or to collapse them into a single "green certified" category; either way, make sure to justify your choice.
+You can choose whether to consider LEED and EnergyStar separately or to collapse them into a single "green certified" category.
 You can use any modeling approaches in your toolkit, and you should also feel free to define new variables based on combinations of existing ones.
-Just explain what you've done.
+Just make sure to explain what you've done.

-Write a short report detailing your methods, modeling choice, and conclusions.
+Write a short report detailing your methods, modeling choice, and conclusions, following the [report-writing guidelines posted on the website](https://jgscott.github.io/teaching/writeups/write_ups/).